quic-yocto/meta-qcom-hwe/README.md

 bitbake qcom-minimal-image
 ```

-### Flashing the device
+### Flashing the images on the device
-Flash the images to device using qdl tool as per the steps in main documentation.
+Flash the images on the device using qdl tool as per the steps in the main documentation.

-### Image recipes suported with 'nodistro'
+### Image recipes suported with `nodistro`
-Currently only qcom-minimal-image supports 'nodistro'.
+Currently, only `qcom-minimal-image` supports `nodistro`.

 ## Adding a new machine
 ### Add Machine
-To add a new machine introduce a new machine configuration
-file at layers/meta-qcom-hwe/conf/machine/, for example,
+To add a new machine introduce a new machine configuration file at `layers/meta-qcom-hwe/conf/machine/`, for example, `layers/meta-qcom-hwe/conf/machine/testBoard.conf`
-layers/meta-qcom-hwe/conf/machine/testBoard.conf

 ```bash
 #@TYPE: Machine